 2019 was undoubtedly a year of continued change in the beauty industry.
-In this blog, our Luxury Lifestyle Team share their top beauty trends for this year.
+In this blog, our Beauty PR Team share their top beauty trends for this year.

 The question of what defines beauty was a hot topic in the fashion and beauty world and continues to fill our magazine pages, and Instagram feeds.
 Positive body images and messaging are championing and challenging beauty perceptions.
 Empowered individuals making waves in a multi-million-pound industry included War Paint For Men, a fantastic make-up brand aimed at men and Look Fabulous Forever which was founded in 2013 by retired businesswoman Tricia Cusden and created specifically for older women.